Showing posts with label 2024. Show all posts

 After the initial level, items are randomly placed - food, gold, weaponry, clothing, or something special like a scroll or potion.
 Sadly, not everything appears to have a function; many weapons didn't change my stats and similarly for armour, much of the time.
 Food compensates for the fatigue warning that pops up regularly (a possible red herring?).
 Gold is purely cosmetic and something those Leprechaun fellas love to pinch!

 The most interesting pickups are potions & scrolls that provide a wealth of positive and negative effects.
-Sadly, some are yet to be implemented, so will do nothing more than tease you with a dialogue box - it hints to wait for the next release.
+Sadly, some are yet to be implemented, so they will do nothing more than tease with a dialogue box - it hints to wait for the next release.
 Argh, I hope that is real soon!!
 Let's take a quick look at these two types of items:

 Potions - come in a variety of coloured bottles (white, blue, green, pink, burgundy, clear, red, brown, plaid, yellow, grey, beige, and black).
 It's best to identify these or run the risk of a cruel gamble.
 Some might increase health or strength whilst others can show the locations of monsters/treasure/magic.
 However, those gamblers with little good fortune could find themselves paralysed or teleported into a dangerous place.
 Worst of all is blindness - this is a killer and I got it a lot!!